If you want to listen to the audio version of The Complete B2B Client Acquisition Guide, press play here.

 It’s statistics like these that highlight the importance of where and how you acquire clients.
 Whether your business depends on thousands of sales to survive, or one big contract for the year, your approach to how people journey towards your business to become a customer plays a key role.

 Given the variety of business types, this journey changes depending on what objectives and structure your company has.
 Business to consumer (B2C) and consumer to consumer (C2C) businesses, generally speaking, have much shorter and streamlined client acquisition processes.
-Consumers learn about the company or individual,and decide whether they want or need that particular product or service.
-It’s with business to business (B2B) organizations, however, where the effort to win new clients can become a longer pursuit.
+Consumers learn about the company or individual and decide whether they want or need that particular product or service.
+It’s with business-to-business (B2B) organizations, however, where the effort to win new clients can become a long pursuit.

 Whether you’re a new startup, or an established company, being savvy to industry changes and technological advancements keeps you in the loop with how best to push your target businesses into your purchase funnel.

 But, let’s be honest here.
 The issue of client acquisition is an absolute monster of a topic.
 Knowing where to start with a client acquisition strategy that allows your marketing, sales and client service departments to come together seamlessly feels like an impossible feat.

 So, how can you become a king of B2B client acquisition?

 With some killer digital PR.

 We’ve taken the time to go through the in’s and out’s of the client journey, how to make this ride as smooth as possible, and how digital PR can be your secret weapon to guiding people into the loving arms of your sales team.

 B2B Client acquisition is the process a business goes through to reach prospects’ (other businesses’) attention, fostering their engagement, and converting them as clients.
 Those three stages are what we commonly know as the purchase funnel.